 Emily Spurrell is Merseyside’s Police and Crime Commissioner (PCC).

-Emily Spurrell was elected on 8th May 2021, after securing 57% of the public vote.
-She took up office five days later on May 13th 2021.
+Emily Spurrell was elected as Merseyside’s second Police and Crime Commissioner (PCC) in May 2021, after securing 57% of the public vote.

 - Driving Change; Prevent Offending.

 Emily is the national lead on Custody and Joint Lead for Criminal Justice on behalf of all PCCS through the Association of PCCs (APCC).
 She is also on the Board of Directors for the Independent Custody Visiting Association (ICVA).

 Emily is committed to being a visible and proactive PCC, who is dedicated to connecting with local people and using resources effectively and responsibly.
 To ensure she listens to the voices of residents across Merseyside, she holds monthly PCC Advice Surgeries and invites public question for her Scrutiny Meetings, which are live-streamed and recorded for the public to watch.